lxgr-linux/lxgr-linux.github.io/content/posts/pokete_1.md

 |Hasty | 1 | 0.9 | 1.1 |
 |Normal | 1 | 1 | 1 |

-This also varies by a grade what's either 1 or 2 and which potentiate the factors with them selves.
+This also varies by a grade what's either 1 or 2 and which potentiate the factors.

+## Thanks
+Thanks to everybody who liked my socialmedia posts and stared my github repository.
+But special thanks go to MaFeLP for helping, reviewing the code and being patient with me.